ialbert/bio/docs/bio-explain.md

 ## Searching the database

-Any query that is not matched will be searched for, The `-go` flag filters for gene ontology while  `-so` filters for sequence ontology.
+Any query that is not matched will be searched for.
+The `-go` flag restricts tje search for gene ontology while  `-so` restricts the search for sequence ontology.

-Without the `-so` or `-go` flags, it will print out both.

 To search for both sequence and gene ontology:

+    # Searces both ontologies
     bio explain histone | head

-## Search gene ontology only
+    # Search gene ontology only
     bio explain histone --go | head

-To search for sequence ontology:
+    # Search gene ontology only
     bio explain histone --so |head

 ## Build the newest version locally